 What is Mitigo?

-Mitigo is an opioid medicine used to treat severe chronic pain.
+Mitigo is an opioid medicine used to treat severe chronic pain in adults and children.

 Mitigo may also be used for purposes not listed in this medication guide.

 MISUSE OF OPIOID MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep Mitigo where others cannot get to it.

 Using opioid medicine during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

 Fatal side effects may occur if you also drink alcohol or use other drugs that cause drowsiness or slow breathing.

 Before taking this medicine

 You should not use this medicine if you have ever had an allergic reaction to Mitigo or other opioid medicines, or if you have: